 The boy told them his name was Kireimaru, it meant pretty boy.
 And he hated it.
 He hated being his mother's beautiful little boy.

 After Gaara had shown Kireimaru a few tricks with his sand, like lifting them all off the ground and over the walls, he show them how his glass jutsu worked.
 His bloodline was a mix of earth and fire, allowing him to create glass using sand and chakra.
 He made a glass kunai that was strong enough to use as a practices kunai but was so smooth that it literally couldn't draw blood.

 Seeing plenty of potential they incorporated him into the pranks too.
-By having him make a large glass window and place it in front of the playroom door just before the kids got out and tried to run though the door for all they were worth.
+By having him make a large glass window and place it in front of the door to the parent's lounge at one of the indoor parks, just before the kids got out and parents had to collect them.
 SMACK!
-And he would make his glass on the floor so they would slip and fall.
+And he would make his glass on the floor so the pedestrians would slip and fall.
 It was extremely funny seeing this work when Baki had tried to catch them and went sailing into an overly endowed street girl.
-He had been chasing them since around noon that day, after they revealed that they had carved Jiraiya's face, a bowl of ramen, and an hour glass in to one side of the protective wall.
+He had been chasing them since around noon that day, after they revealed that they had carved Jiraiya's face, a bowl of ramen, and an hourglass in to one side of the protective wall.

 After that they had him make as many marbles as he could and dumped them on the other side of a few walls and when a pursuing shinobi jumped them they landed on said marbles only to slip and go flying.